ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

   versions.
 An ALTO map service (e.g., Cost Map, Network Map) may need only a single updates graph.
 A dynamic network information service (e.g., Filtered Cost Map) may create an updates graph (within a new TIPS view) for each unique request.
+Encoding of a updates graph is specified in {{open-req}}.

 Version:
 : Represents a historical content of an information resource.
 For an information resource, each version is associated with and uniquely identified by a monotonically and consecutively increased sequence number.
 This document uses the term "version s" to refer to the version associated with sequence number "s".
+Version is encoded as a JSONNumber, as specified in {{open-req}}.

 Start sequence number (start-seq):
 : Is the smallest non-zero sequence number in an updates graph.